OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-create-chart.md

-This is the third step of a tutorial that begins with [Excel Tutorial Create Table](excel-tutorial-create-table.md).
+This is the third step of the tutorial that begins with **Excel Tutorial Create Table**.
 You need to complete the preceding steps to get the project in the state that this step assumes.

 In this tutorial, you'll learn how to programmatically create a chart from table data and how to format the chart.